benfry/processing4/README.md

 # Processing 4.0

 Processing 4 makes important updates to the code to prepare the platform for its future.
-Most significantly, this includes the move to JDK 11 and support for new Java language features.
+Most significantly, this includes the move to Java 17 and support for new Java language features.
 The changes should be transparent to most users, but because of the massive shift behind the scenes, this is 4.0.

 We've also moved to a new repository for this release so that we could cull a lot of the accumulated mess of the last 20 years, which makes `git clone` (and most other `git` operations) a lot faster.

 ## Roadmap

 This software is currently in beta.
 We don't have a schedule for the final 4.0 release.
-This work is being done by a [tiny number of people](https://github.com/processing/processing4/graphs/contributors?from=2019-10-01&to=2021-12-31&type=c) who continue working on it, unpaid, because they care about it.
+This work is being done by a [tiny number of people](https://github.com/processing/processing4/graphs/contributors?from=2019-10-01&to=2022-03-01&type=c) who continue working on it, unpaid, because they care about it.
 The beta is the default download on the site because it's more usable than the 3.5.4 release.

-* We're currently using JDK 11, which is a “Long Term Support” (LTS) release.
-Java 17 is now available and is the next LTS, and we'll switch to that when we have time.
-You can track that progress or give us a hand with that [here](https://github.com/processing/processing4/issues/285).
+* We're currently using JDK 17, which is the latest “Long Term Support” (LTS) release.
+(Before beta 3, we were using JDK 11.
+In 3.x we were using Java 8.)

 * The current release runs well on Apple Silicon using Rosetta.
 We are currently unable to move to a fully native version for Apple Silicon because of other libraries that we rely upon (JavaFX, JOGL, etc).
 Once those are ready, we'll need to do additional work to add Apple Silicon as a target (the same way we support both 64-bit and 32-bit, or ARM instead of Intel.)
 If you'd like to help, or would like to check for updates, you'll find more [here](https://github.com/processing/processing4/issues/128).